The 10 Members Of The “True” Python Family

 Source: public domain

 The rogue potential 4th species of the blood python family.
-Virtually nothing is known of its diet or personality, for one simple reason – only has ever been discovered.
+Virtually nothing is known of its diet or personality, for one simple reason – only one has ever been discovered.
 This specimen was found in 2002 in Kyaikhtiyo Wildlife Sanctuary at an altitude of 390 metres.
 Previously, only the Burmese python was known in this region, yet this python was unusual.

-It’s kind of unjust – the reticulated python does all the hard work establishing a python reputation, slithering through sewers and climbing lampposts, yet this obscure weirdo is granted official status instead.
+It’s kind of unjust – the reticulated python does all the hard work establishing a python reputation, slithering through sewers and climbing lampposts, yet this obscure jungle weirdo is granted official “true” status instead.
 The Myanmar short-tailed python has smooth scales, and the sole captured female measured 150cm.
 Local Burmese people almost certainly know more than scientists at this stage.

 Leave a Comment